Geronaso/meraki-realtimebeacons/README.md

 # realtime-beacons
+Easily start receiving notifications in real time if your bluetooth devices connected to Meraki move with realtime-beacons.

 This program is a simple web server that receives data from Cisco Meraki Scanning API.
 It then process the JSON data and send a message in real time through Telegram or Webex APIs if a bluetooth device has moved.